gymreklab/chips/README.md

 ## FAQ

 **Q**: What should I set the number of genome copies (`--nc`) parameter to for `simreads`?<br>
 **A**: This number is not directly comparable to the actual number of cells used in an experiment since we do not currently model pulldown inefficiency.
-We have found in most settings performance starts to plateau after around 25 copies with best performance around `--nc 100`.
+We have found that for histone modifications performance starts to plateau after around 25 copies with best performance around `--nc 100`.
+For transcription factors we recommend setting `--nc 1000`.
 Note, run time increases linearly with the value set for this parameter.
 <br><br>
 **Q**: I get a `pcr_rate` output from `learn` of 1.0 (no duplicates) but I know there should be duplicates in my data!<br>
 **A**: Make sure duplicates are marked, e.g. using [Picard MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates).